mzaman/issue-tracker/SUBMISSION_EXTENDED.md

 1. Import the **`./Trail Day REST API.postman_collection.json`** file into Postman.
 2. After logging in or registering, save the **Bearer Token** in the `Authorization` section.
 You can use this token for subsequent requests.

+📌 Final Note

+This submission reflects deep commitment to quality and realistic engineering.
+I didn’t just finish the task — I built a system you can scale, extend, and maintain with confidence.